aws-samples/aws-fargate-log-aggregator-with-fluentd/README.md

 ## AWS Fargate and Fluentd based Log Aggregator

 A reference architecture for running a Fluentd Log Aggregator on AWS Fargate, which forwards logs to Kinesis Firehose.
+See [Building a scalable log solution aggregator with AWS Fargate, Fluentd, and Amazon Kinesis Data Firehose](https://aws.amazon.com/blogs/compute/building-a-scalable-log-solution-aggregator-with-aws-fargate-fluentd-and-amazon-kinesis-data-firehose/).

 ### Building the Fluentd Docker image